2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/defendpdx/status/1284382114067017728

-### Police shoot and gas protestors | July 18th
+### Police shoot and gas protesters | July 18th

 Footage from 3rd and Main in Portland shows police dispersing tear gas.
 In addition, riot rounds can be heard fired.
-In the second clip, an officer indiscriminately pepper sprays the area, though no protestors are within range.
+In the second clip, an officer indiscriminately pepper sprays the area, though no protesters are within range.

 tags: tear-gas, shoot, projectile, pepper-spray, spray, protester